sunil-2000/coherenceBoost/README.md

 $\dagger$ are the GPT-2 parameter counts from the paper.

+### GPT-3 Evaluations

+All GPT-3 Evaluations are obtained by using OpenAI's Completions [API](https://platform.openai.com/docs/api-reference/completions?lang=python).
+One unfortunate constraint of this endpoint is that it only returns the top-5 logits corresponding to the tokens with highest probability.
+This might explain the magnitude differences between the boosted and regular model accuracies observed here and in the paper.
+By limiting to only top-5 logits, less information from the short context model is influencing the full-context model's output.
+Still, however, the results are consistent with the findings from the paper: coherence boosting improves long-range dependencies for LLMs.

 ### Potential Reason for LAMBADA Accuracy Discrepencies

 The GPT-2 models on hugging face have parameter counts that are slightly different from the reported number of parameters the GPT2 models have in the paper (e.g., GPT-2-small 125M (paper) vs 124M (hugging face), GPT-2-large 760M (paper) vs 774M (hugging face)).

+The GPT-3 models provided as endpoints might not be exactly the same GPT-3 models evaluated in the paper.
+The mapping of ada -> 2.7B, babbage -> 6.7B, curie -> 13B, davinci -> 175B is not defined explicitly, but it seems that this mapping is somewhat appropriate (https://blog.eleuther.ai/gpt3-model-sizes/).
+As these are the only GPT-3 models available, I conducted the evaluation on these GPT-3 variants.